Kallenju/Kallenju/README.md

 ## Brief information:
-- 🌱 I’m currently doing deep dive on React and related technologies (Redux, RTK, RTK Query, Zustand, react-hook-form, react-router).
+- 💼 I work for LinkedHelper.
-- 🧑‍💼 I'm seeking for a new job oppertunity
+- 🌱 I’m currently doing deep dive on React and related technologies (Redux, RTK, Zustand, react-hook-form, react-router).

 ## 📫 How to reach me: